 In my experience, it seems that discussions about off-grid water systems only take place in niche communities of homesteaders or preppers.
 If you were to bring it up in “normal” workplace conversation, I guarantee you’d get at least one set of raised “what a weirdo” eyebrows.
 But considering just how crucial water is to life itself, it’s amazing to me that we don’t talk about it more.

 The average American is totally comfortable using a staggering 80 to 100 gallons of water a day, but we are rarely taught to think about where it comes from, how it gets to us, and how sustainable and dependable that system actually is.
-It’s easy to depend on the grid to supply your water … but it’s a huge gamble that I will never risk for my family.
+It’s easy to depend on the grid to supply your water … but it’s a huge gamble that some of us will never risk for our families.

 The truth really is, having a safe, reliable, and independent source of water is not just a back-up plan.
-It’s an absolute necessity for survival and should be one of the first considerations taken when planning the homestead — or any home, in my opinion (I am firmly in the “what a weirdo” eyebrow category).
+It’s an absolute necessity for survival and should be one of the first considerations taken when planning the homestead — or any home, in my opinion.
 I don’t need to teach you this truth.
 If you’re reading this article, you already care.
 Even if it’s just out of curiosity, you want to know what your options are for taking your water supply off the out-of-your-control grid.

 So what should you consider?
 Does your property need to have a pond?
 Is there lots of heavy rainfall?
 What systems are out there, and how do they work?
 The answer to these questions is dependent on your land, your climate, and your water use, but the general answer is the best system is a diverse one.
 If you’re an investor, you’ve heard the term “diversifying your portfolio.”
 Far more important than diversification of stocks, however, is diversification in this basic necessity of life.